sthiohnoo/fwe_test_repo/README.md

 ---

-### Brief Explanation Backend Code

-### Functionalities shoppingList.controller

-- __getShoppingLists :__
-  Method retrieves all shopping lists with its relations and returns them.
-If no shopping list is found, an empty array is returned.
-- __getShoppingListsById :__
-  Method retrieves a shopping list by its ID with its relation and returns it.
-If no shopping list is found, a 404 error is returned.
-If the ID is not in the correct format, a 400 error is returned.
-- __getShoppingListsWithSearchingItemById :__
-  Method retrieves shopping lists containing a specific item by its ID and returns them.
-If no shopping list is found, a 404 error is returned.
-If the ID is not in the correct format, a 400 error is returned.
-- __searchShoppingListsWithNameOrDescription :__
-  Method retrieves shopping lists with a specific name or description and returns them.
-If no shopping list is found, a 404 error is returned.
-If both name and description are empty, all shopping lists are returned.
-- __createShoppingList :__
-  Method creates a new shopping list and returns it.
-We need to specify a name, while the description is optional.
-  Additionally, items can be added by ID or name.
-If the item does not already exist, it will be automatically created.
-  If an item is added during the creation of the shopping list, its properties "quantity" and "isPurchased" will be set to default values.
-- __updateShoppingListById :__
-  Method updates a shopping list by its ID and returns it.
-The method can optionally change the name, description, and also the properties of the items.
-If the quantity of an item is to be changed, it is checked to ensure it is not less than 1.
-Errors such as "invalid ID format for both ShoppingList and Item", "non-existent Item/ShoppingList", "attempt to update ShoppingList without items", or "attempt to update ShoppingList that does not contain the item" are caught and the update process is aborted.
-- __addItemsToShoppingListById :__
-  Method adds item to a shopping list by its ID and returns it.
-When adding, the quantity of the item (>1) can be specified and optionally the status "isPurchased" can be set.
-Errors such as "invalid ID format for both ShoppingList and Item", "non-existent Item/ShoppingList", or "Item already exists in the ShoppingList" are caught and the process is aborted.
-- __deleteItemInListById :__
-  Method deletes an item from a shopping list by its ID and returns 204 with No Content.
-  If the shopping list has no items, or if the shopping list does not contain the item to be deleted, this is caught and an error is returned.
-Errors such as invalid ID formats are also caught.
-- __deleteShoppingListById :__
-  This method deletes a shopping list by its ID and returns 204 with No Content.
-Errors such as "invalid ID format" or " non-existent shopping list" are caught and an error is returned.
-If the shopping list had items, the corresponding entry in the relation table is also deleted.
-- __getFavoriteShoppingLists :__
-  Method retrieves all favorite shopping lists and returns them.
-If no favorite shopping list is found, an empty array is returned.
-- __updateFavoriteStatus :__
-  The method updates the favorite status of a shopping list by its ID and returns it.
-Shopping lists can either be marked as favorites or unfavorited.
-Errors such as "invalid ID format," "non-existent shopping list," or "non-boolean inputs" are handled, and the process is aborted.
-The "isFavorite" status is initially set to "false" when creating a shopping list.

-### Functionalities item.controller

-- __getItems :__
-  Method retrieves all items and returns them.
-If no item is found, an empty array is returned.
-- __getItemsById :__
-  Method retrieves an item by its ID and returns it.
-If no item is found, a 404 error is returned.
-If the ID is not in the correct format, a 400 error is returned.
-- __getItemsByName :__
-  Method retrieves items with a specific name and returns them.
-If no item is found, a 404 error is returned.
-- __createItem :__
-  Method creates a new item and returns it.
-We need to specify a name with a minimum length of one character, but the description is optional.
-If you try to create an item that already exists, you will receive a 409 error.
-- __updateItemById :__
-  Method updates an item by its ID and returns it.
-The method can optionally change the name and the description.
-  Errors such as "invalid ID format", "non-existent Item" or "Item with same name exists" are caught and the update process is aborted.
-- __deleteItemById :__
-  Method deletes an item by its ID and returns 204 with No Content.
-If the item is not found, a 404 error is returned.
-  If the ID is not in the correct format, a 400 error is returned.
-If the item to be deleted is used in a shopping list, you will receive a 409 error.
+---

 ## Routes

+Here in this section, you will find an overview of the structure of the routes.

+__ShoppingList Routes__

+- [ ] GET /shoppingLists
+    - Description: Retrieves all shopping lists.
+    - Response: 200 OK, array of shopping lists.
+- [ ] GET /shoppingLists/search
+    - Description: Retrieves shopping lists with a specific name or description.
+    - Response: 200 OK, array of shopping lists.
+    - Errors: 404 Not Found.
+- [ ] GET /shoppingLists/:shoppingListId
+    - Description: Retrieves a shopping list by its ID.
+    - Response: 200 OK, shopping list object.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).
+- [ ] GET /shoppingLists/items/:itemId
+    - Description: Retrieves shopping lists containing a specific item by its ID.
+    - Response: 200 OK, array of shopping lists.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).
+- [ ] POST /shoppingLists
+    - Description: Creates a new shopping list.
+    - Request Body: JSON object with name (required), description (optional) and items array (optional).
+The items array contains multiple objects, each representing an item with its own properties such as id, name, and description.
+    - Response: 201 Created, shopping list object.
+- [ ] PUT /shoppingLists/:shoppingListId
+    - Description: Updates a shopping list by its ID.
+    - Request Body: JSON object with name (optional), description (optional), and items array(optional).
+The items array contains multiple objects, each representing an item with its relation properties such as quantity and isPurchased.
+    - Response: 200 OK, updated shopping list object.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).
+- [ ] PUT /shoppingLists/:shoppingListId/items/:id
+    - Description: Adds an item to a shopping list by its ID.
+    - Request Body: JSON object with quantity (required) and isPurchased (optional).
+    - Response: 201 Created, item object.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format), 409 Conflict (item already in list).
+    - > `note` Adding an item is logically updating a shopping list, but it is technically creating a new row in the shoppingListItem table.
+Therefore, I wasn't sure if the correct request is a PUT or POST.
+However, I decided to use for response a 201 for the creation.
+- [ ] PATCH /shoppingLists/toggle/:shoppingListId/:itemId
+    - Description: Toggles the status of an item in a shopping list by its ID.
+    - Response: 200 OK, updated shoppingList object.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).
+- [ ] PATCH /shoppingLists/updateQuantity/:shoppingListId/:itemId
+    - Description: Updates the quantity of an item in a shopping list by its ID.
+    - Request Body: JSON object with quantity (required).
+    - Response: 200 OK, updated shoppingList object.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).
+- [ ] DELETE /shoppingLists/:shoppingListId/items/:itemId
+    - Description: Deletes an item from a shopping list by its ID.
+    - Response: 204 No Content.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).
+- [ ] DELETE /shoppingLists/:shoppingListId
+    - Description: Deletes a shopping list by its ID.
+    - Response: 204 No Content.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).
+- [ ] GET /shoppingLists/search/favorites
+    - Description: Retrieves all favorite shopping lists.
+    - Response: 200 OK, array of shopping lists.
+- [ ] PUT /shoppingLists/:shoppingListId/favorites
+    - Description: Updates the favorite status of a shopping list by its ID.
+    - Request Body: JSON object with isFavorite (required).
+    - Response: 200 OK, updated shopping list object.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).

+__Item Routes__

+- [ ] GET /items
+    - Description: Retrieves all items.
+    - Response: 200 OK, array of items.
+- [ ] GET /items/:itemId
+    - Description: Retrieves an item by its ID.
+    - Response: 200 OK, item object.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format).
+- [ ] GET /items/name/:itemName
+    - Description: Retrieves items with a specific name.
+    - Response: 200 OK, array of items.
+    - Errors: 404 Not Found.
+- [ ] POST /items
+    - Description: Creates a new item.
+    - Request Body: JSON array of objects, each with name (required) and description (optional).
+    - Response: 201 Created, item object.
+    - Errors: 409 Conflict (item already exists).
+- [ ] PUT /items/:itemId
+    - Description: Updates an item by its ID.
+    - Request Body: JSON object with name (optional) and description (optional).
+    - Response: 200 OK, updated item object.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format), 409 Conflict (item with same name exists).
+- [ ] DELETE /items/:id
+    - Description: Deletes an item by its ID.
+    - Response: 204 No Content.
+    - Errors: 404 Not Found, 400 Bad Request (invalid ID format), 409 Conflict (item in use).

+---

+---

 ## Tests